jesyikaturner/jesyikaturner.github.io/_posts/2014-06-20-procedural-rhetoric.md

 He has a problem with the designers controlling the way a player perceives play and forces them to think through the designer’s perspective.
 Bogost’s concept of the “procedural enthymeme,” as found in Persuasive Games, it acknowledges the dynamic relationship between player and the procedure.
 The enthymeme is a technique in which something is left out and the listener (in the case of oratory) or a player is expected to fill in this missing something and complete the conclusion or arguments that the game is trying to convey.
 Miguel Sicart’s issue with the designer forcing their views onto the players is weird when he and Douglas Wilson, in their piece “Now It’s Personal: On Abusive Game Design’”, introduce a concept called Abusive Game Design. icart and Wilson define it as a way of forcing the player to forgo their expectations of the game and play for an experience in which the focus of understanding the systems of play, is on understanding the designer’s intent.
 Abusive Game Design seems to be Procedural Rhetoric with a different name which implies that Sicart does agree with the core concept of procedural rhetoric but rather disagrees with his own interpretation of what Procedural Rhetoric actually is.It can be then concluded that many of Sicart’s criticisms stem from misinterpreting what Bogost was intending and reading into motives that are not present in the concepts present, as, it is apparent that Sicart does in some way agree with Procedural Rhetoric and as such the way he has portrayed it in his piece is incorrect.

 ### Bibliography

 - Bogost, Ian, ‘Persuasive Games’, The MIT Press, 2007.
 - Bogost, Ian, ‘Procedural Rhetoric’, in Persuasive Games, The MIT Press, 2007.
-- Sicart, Miguel, ‘Against Procedurality’, Games Studies [online journal], 11/3 (2011) <http://gamestudies.org/1103/articles/sicart_ap>, accessed Sep.
+- Sicart, Miguel, ‘Against Procedurality’, Games Studies [online journal], 11/3 (2011) http://gamestudies.org/1103/articles/sicart_ap, accessed Sep.
 2014.
-- Sicart, Miguel and Wilson, Douglas, ‘Now It’s Personal: On Abusive Game Design’, Doougle <http://doougle.net/articles/Abusive_Game_Design.pdf>, accessed Sep.
+- Sicart, Miguel and Wilson, Douglas, ‘Now It’s Personal: On Abusive Game Design’, Doougle http://doougle.net/articles/Abusive_Game_Design.pdf, accessed Sep.
 2014.
 - Ferri, Gabriele, ‘Interpretive Cooperation and Procedurality.
-A Dialogue between Semiotics and Procedural Criticism’, E|C [online journal], 3/5, (2009), pp 15-20 <http://www.ec-aiss.it/monografici/5_computer_games/1_ferri.pdf>, accessed Sep.
+A Dialogue between Semiotics and Procedural Criticism’, "E|C" [online journal], 3/5, (2009), pp 15-20 http://www.ec-aiss.it/monografici/5_computer_games/1_ferri.pdf, accessed Sep.
 2014.
-- Compagno, Dario and Cappock, Patrick, ‘Introduction’ to the Semiotics of Computer Games, E|C [online journal], 3/5 (2009), pp 5-11 <http://www.ec-aiss.it/monografici/5_computer_games/0_introduction.pdf>, accessed Sep.
+- Compagno, Dario and Cappock, Patrick, ‘Introduction’ to the Semiotics of Computer Games, "E|C" [online journal], 3/5 (2009), pp 5-11 http://www.ec-aiss.it/monografici/5_computer_games/0_introduction.pdf, accessed Sep.
 2014
-- Hawreliak, Jason, ‘In Defense of Procedurality’ Procedural Rhetoric, Civilization, and “You Didn’t Build That!”, First Person Scholar [online journal], (2012) <http://www.firstpersonscholar.com/procedural-rhetoric-civ3/>, accessed Sep.
+- Hawreliak, Jason, ‘In Defense of Procedurality’ Procedural Rhetoric, Civilization, and “You Didn’t Build That!”, First Person Scholar [online journal], (2012) http://www.firstpersonscholar.com/procedural-rhetoric-civ3/, accessed Sep.
 2014
-- Nelson, Mark J., “Sicart’s ‘Against Procedurality’ A reply”, KMJN [online journal], (2012),<http://www.kmjn.org/notes/sicart_against_proceduralism.html>,  accessed Sep.
+- Nelson, Mark J., “Sicart’s ‘Against Procedurality’ A reply”, KMJN [online journal], (2012),http://www.kmjn.org/notes/sicart_against_proceduralism.html,  accessed Sep.
 2014